 One important aspect of Jotform is the ability to receive emails for each new submission.
 We call these Email Notifications.
 Your respondents can also get emails for each submission as a sort of an automated response, which we call Autoresponders.
 For more information, see Explanation of Email Notification and Autoresponder Settings.

 When you build a fresh form and add an Email element to it, the builder will automatically add an Email Notification and Autoresponder for you.
 These will bear the default templates and will automatically update themselves depending on the added or removed fields on your form.

-This guide assumes you already have both in place so if you wish to modify the look and feel of your email templates, just follow the steps listed below:
+Assuming you already have the email templates in place and you wish to modify the look and feel of your emails, just follow the steps listed below:

 - Choose Emails on the left.

-- Hover your mouse over the Email Notification or Autoresponder then click the pencil icon to edit it.
+- Hover your mouse over the Email Notification or Autoresponder template then click the pencil icon to edit it.

 That’s basically all you need to do to change the email template for each (Email Notification or Autoresponder).
 Below is a more in-depth guide on what each option means.

 Click the pencil icon to change the name of your templates.

 Naming your templates is helpful especially if you’re sending emails based on the user’s input since you’ll see them as to how they were named, which would make things a lot easier if you have a handful of email templates.

 The Email Subject is where you can set the subject of your email.

 By default, all templates come in a table format, and the labels and input fields will be displayed inside this 2-column table.
 This is where most of the work will be done when customizing the template.

-Don’t forget to hit the Save button to save your changes.
+Don’t forget to click the Save button to save your changes.

 Important: The Form Builder auto-updates the email templates.
 However, if you do any modification to the table, it will be considered as a custom template, and the Form Builder will stop or disable the auto-update.

 What does that mean?
 Some common scenarios are: